NoelDyer/Bathymetric-Mesh-Simplification/README.md

 ```-t``` *Maximum Triangle Area* | **Required** | Limits the size of new triangles inserted into the mesh</br>
 ```-a``` *Aspect Constraint* | **Required** | Removes candidate vertex and associated triangles only if the surface aspect remains the same before and after simplification (experimental; not used in above references)</br>

-**Notes:**
-<p>A default horizontal/vertical spacing of 0.75 mm to the scale is used unless a different value is provided.</p>
-An output log file is also created during execution.

 ### Requirements ###
 + Triangle (https://rufat.be/triangle/)
     * Python wrapper of Triangle (http://www.cs.cmu.edu/~quake/triangle.html)